wyoibc/popgen_workshop/week1/qc.md

 ## 1. Introduction

+For most of the workshop, we'll be working with the same dataset.
+This is empirical double digest RADseq data ([Peterson et al. 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0037135)) that I (Sean Harrington) generated as part of my PhD at San Diego State University.
+The data are for a species of rattlesnake, the red diamond rattlesnake (*Crotalus ruber*), that is distributed across the Baja California peninsula and into southern California.
+I was interested in identifying if there is any population structure in *C ruber* and inferring what population genetic and environmental forces have resulted in any existing structure.
+The data are single-end reads generated on an Illumina hiSeq.
+My analyses of these data are published in [Harrington et al. 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/jbi.13114).

 [iPyRad](https://ipyrad.readthedocs.io/en/master/) is a flexible python-based pipeline for taking various types of restriction-site associated data, processing them, and generated aligned datasets.

 iPyRad is capable of generating datasets either by mapping your raw reads to a reference genome or using a de novo assembly method that does not require a reference.
 We will use the reference-based method today.